Arnold-n/P1P2MQTT/P1P2Monitor-commands.md

 - O  display current delaytimeout value, and
 - Ox sets new delay timeout value in ms, to be used immediately (default 2500).

-## Miscellaneous
+## Miscellaneous commands:

 Supported but advised not to use, not really needed (some may be removed in a future version):
+- X  display current echo status (determines whether bytes written will be echoed on the serial line, and also whether bus errors will be detected during writing),
+- Xx sets echo status on/off (recommended to keep on to detect bus errors), and
+- K instruct ATmega328P to reset itself.

+## Removed commands:

 - G  display current crc_gen value,
 - Gx sets crc_gen (default 0xD9) (we have not seen any other values so no need to change),
 - H  display current crc_feed value,
-- Hx sets crc_feed (default 0x00) (we have not seen any other values so no need to change),
+- Hx sets crc_feed (default 0x00) (we have not seen any other values so no need to change).
-- X  display current echo status (determines whether bytes written will be echoed on the serial line, and also whether bus errors will be detected during writing),
-- Xx sets echo status on/off (recommended to keep on to detect bus errors), and
-- K instruct ATmega328P to reset itself.